dhruvLunagariya/Weather-App/README.md

 # Weather-App

+#shipmnts fronted task 1
---> This app show the temperature of any city.
+- This app show the temperature of any city.

---> You can just enter city name and you will see the weather or temperature of that city.
+- You can just enter city name and you will see the weather and temperature of that city.

---> You can see weather in both formats Celsius and Fahrenheit.
+- You can see weather in both formats Celsius and Fahrenheit.

+- In this project we use simple HTML,css and javascript, so we can run easily in our browser.

-Thank You :)
+Thank You.